 Professional registration The recommendation from the Professional Review is reviewed by the licensed professional engineering institution's relevant committee.
 The applicant will achieve professional registration if: - The expert panel recommends that the applicant has met the requirements - · All are satisfied that all stages of the process have been completed, and - The licensed professional engineering institution's relevant committee endorses the recommendation.
 The applicant then becomes a registrant and is able to use the relevant post-nominal.
-As a condition of continued registration, the individual commits to: - Maintain their competence through continuing professional development (CPD) and membership of their licensed professional engineering institution, and - Adhere to their licensed professional engineering institution's Code of Professional Conduct.
+As a condition of continued registration, the individual commits to: - Maintain their competence through CPD and membership of their licensed professional engineering institution, and - Adhere to their licensed professional engineering institution's Code of Professional Conduct.
 If an applicant has been unsuccessful the licensed professional engineering institution will provide some guidance on what further learning and/or competence development would be beneficial to achieve registration.
 When all the above steps are completed to the satisfaction of the licensed professional engineering institution's relevant committee, the applicant achieves professional registration.
 They commit to maintain their CPD and membership of their licensed professional engineering institution and to adhere to its Code of Professional Conduct.
 The Standards UK-SPEC and ICTTech Standard Professional registration with the Engineering Council is based on demonstration of competence and commitment.
 The UK Standard for Professional Engineering Competence (UK-SPEC) describes the competence and commitment requirements that have to be met for registration as an EngTech, IEng or CEng.
 The ICTTech Standard provides the same information, but for ICTTech registration.
 Both Standards include examples of activities that could demonstrate achievement of the professional registration requirements, to enable individuals and employers to find out whether they or their staff can meet the requirements.
 Academic and vocational qualifications that exemplify the required knowledge and understanding are also listed, however, it should be noted that there are other ways of demonstrating achievement.
 UK-SPEC and the ICTTech Standard also contain an explanation of the steps necessary to achieve professional registration; the requirement to maintain and enhance competence once registered; and the obligations to act with integrity and in the public interest that are placed on registrants through their membership of a licensed professional engineering institution.
 The Engineering Council revises the Standards every five years.
-The latest editions are available at: www.engc.org.uk/standards UK-SPEC HRB The Engineering Council also offers professional registration for engineers and technicians who work on higher-risk buildings (HRBs).
-This requires assessment against a new Standard: The UK Standard for Professional Engineering Competence and Commitment Contextualised for Higher-Risk Buildings (UK-SPEC HRB).
-UK-SPEC HRB incorporates building safety competence criteria, such as fire safety, structural safety, and public health.
-For more information, including those licensed professional engineering institutions who are able to award professional HRB registration, please visit: https://www.engc.org.uk/hrb What is competence?
+The latest editions are available at: www.engc.org.uk/standards.
+What is competence?